wasdwasd0105/PicoW-usb2bt-audio/README.md

 4. **Debug Serial input/output:** You can use uart to see the debug info.
 Connect the GPIO 0 and 1 as TX and RX.
 To enable BTstack's serial input, you can uncomment `HAVE_BTSTACK_STDIN` under btstack_config.h

-Sure, here's a draft of an Acknowledgments section based on the information you provided:

 ## Acknowledgments

 This project wouldn't have been possible without the foundational work provided by the following projects: